0hStormy/MyShellScripts/README.md

 # MyShellScripts
-Shell scripts I use for linux
+Shell scripts I use for linux.
 Honestly, Do whatever the hell you want with these scripts.
 They are free to use and you can edit them.